Koriyou/LPG/LP2.md

-# Name : Tabetha
+# Name : 2
 ## Role : Solo
 - you are a Corporate Enforcer who takes jobs on the side
 - your moral compass is Willing to bend the rules (and the law) to get the job done.
-- you operate in Combat Zones
+- you operate in A Corporate Zone
-- Someone is gunning for you Corrupt Lawmen or Lawmen who
+- Someone is gunning for you A Fixer who sees you as a threat.

 ## Lifepath :
 ### Personals
 - Cultural origin
-    - Oceania/Pacific Islander
+    - South East Asian
 - Personality
-    - Intellectual and detached
+    - Silly and fluff-headed
 - Fashion
-    - Businesswear (Leadership, Presence, Authority)
+    - High Fashion (Exclusive, Designer, Couture)
-    - Long and straight
+    - Mohawk
-    - Tattoos
+    - Ritual scars
 - Values
-    - you value Honor above all else
+    - you value Family above all else
-    - I stay neutral.
+    - I hate almost everyone.
-    - the person you value most is: A parent and your most valued possession is A photograph
+    - the person you value most is: A brother or sister and your most valued possession is A piece of clothing
 - Family background
-    - Corporate Managers : Well to do, with large homes, safe neighborhoods, nice cars, etc. Sometimes your parent(s) would hire servants, although this was rare.
-You had a mix of private and corporate education.
+    - Urban Homeless : You lived in cars, dumpsters, or abandoned shipping modules.
+If you were lucky.
+You were usually hungry, cold, and scared, unless you were tough enough to fight for the scraps.
+Education?
+School of Hard Knocks.
 - Childhood Environnement
-    - In a Nomad pack moving from place to place.
+    - Spent in a safe Corp Zone walled off from the rest of the City.
 - Family crisis
-    - Your family lost everything through betrayal.
+    - Your family is imprisoned, and you alone escaped
 - Relationships
     - Friends :
-        - Like a parent to you.

-- Someone you know from The Street.

-- Like a younger sibling to you.
+        - A teacher or mentor.,A partner or coworker.
+        - An old childhood friend.

     - Enemies :
         - none
     - former lovers :
         - none
 - Life Goal
-    - Cause pain and suffering to anyone who crosses you.
+    - Gain fame and recognition.